maegnes/SlimCachingManager/README.md

 2. Add resources to the ResourceMapper which should be cached (Wildcards allowed!)
 3. Add a before.dispatch hook or middleware (in the example it's done by hook)
 4. Create instance of SlimCachingManager\ResourceMapper\Etag() or SlimCachingManager\ResourceMapper\Lastmodified() (depends on needed cache method)
-5. Inject your own ResourceHandler into ResourceMapper
+5. Inject your the ResourceHandler into ResourceMapper
 6. Inject the Slim application into ResourceMapper
 7. Call method setHeaders()